-Our resident sleep expert Christabel Majendie (MBPsS) returns to help improve your sleep health using the power of light
+Our resident sleep expert Christabel Majendie (MBPsS) returns to explain the links between sunlight and sleep and how to improve your sleep health using the power of light.

-Particularly during the winter months, there’s always a temptation to stay indoors and not venture outside into the cold, a temptation that is amplified in our current situation - but did you know this could adversely affect your energy levels in the day and your ability to sleep at night?
-It’s important for your sleep, mood and physical health to spend time outside, whatever the weather or the season.
+Particularly during the winter months, there’s always a temptation to stay indoors and not venture outside into the cold - but did you know this could adversely affect your energy levels in the day and your ability to sleep at night?
+It’s important for your sleep, mood and physical health to spend time outside and expose yourself to natural light, whatever the weather or the season.

 Watching the clock

 The connection between sunlight and sleep comes down to biology.
 Our bodies have evolved to work in partnership with the natural, twenty-four-hour-cycle of light and darkness.
 All living organisms, including humans, have developed a biological, internal clock that is tied to this day/night cycle.

 This clock is called the circadian rhythm and it influences the timing of many biological processes, including the sleep/wake cycle.
 Science has now shown that every cell in the human body has a molecular clock and these are synchronised by an area in the brain called the SCN or ‘master clock’.

 The timing of circadian rhythms varies from person to person and, to a large degree, this is due to genetics.
 But it’s also influenced by light.
 This means the circadian rhythm can be anchored to the day/night cycle in the local environment.
 It also means the body clock can be disrupted by artificial light and spending too little time outside in natural light.